Workers’ Comp

 Information To Bring To Your Workers’ Compensation Attorney Consultation

 Before you talk to an attorney about your workers’ compensation case, it is best to be prepared.
 The more you can bring, the better.
 Your attorney will first need to get some general personal information about where you work and what doctors you have seen.
 Once that information is taken down, your attorney will start to look into the specifics of your case: how the injury happened, what treatment doctors have recommended, what restrictions you have, if an insurance adjuster has contacted you, etc. Records that establish that you were hurt, that your employer was notified, that you have been referred for additional treatment/therapy, and that you have restrictions will allow your lawyer to hit the ground running and start fighting for your rights.
-If your lawyer has to request, and wait for, all of this information, it will be days (and potentially weeks) before he or she can really start fighting for you.
+If your lawyer has to request and wait for all of this information, it will be days (and potentially weeks) before he or she can really start fighting for you.

 Your Employer and Their Insurance